Ticos and Tica - the Culture & Food of Costa Rica

 To experience the Tico culture, don’t miss out on the national dish, Gallo Pinto.
 The origin of this dish points to the tiny town of San Sebastian where a local resident, Don Bernabe was saving his prized spotted hen for the town’s Christmas celebrations.
 As people from the town heard of this prized hen, they descended on Bernabe’s house eager to try the spotted hen.
 To accommodate the crowd, Bernabe fried up large amounts of white rice and black beans that had the appearance of being spotted so that everyone had something to eat.

 Today, Gallo Pinto consists of rice and beans stir-fried together and paired with red bell peppers, cilantro, onions, and Salsa Lizano.
 When all these ingredients are stirred together, the rice takes on a speckled appearance which is how this dish got its name which means, “speckled rooster.”
-It is often eaten for breakfast; I found it to be hardy and delicious.
+It is often eaten for breakfast; I found it to be hearty and delicious.

 Salsa Lizano is a Costa Rican condiment developed in 1920 by the Lizano Company and is often used with Gallo Pinto and tamales.
 It is the Costa Rican equivalent of HP or Worcestershire sauce and has a slightly sweet and acidic flavor with a hint of spiciness.